 - Co-host details would not be shown on the event landing page & on the session agenda tab during the event.

-2. Session Backstage: Any Community team member (Event Manager) or a speaker can be made co-host from backstage (not live session).
-The speaker has to be on backstage to be made as a co-host.
+2. Session Backstage/Live Stage: Any Community team member (Event Manager) or a speaker can be made co-host from backstage or from the live session.
+The speaker must be present on backstage/live stage to be made as a co-host.

-- As a host, join the backstage for the session.
+- As a host, join backstage/live stage for the session.

 - Click on the three-dot option from the middle bottom of the screen and choose the Manage Co-Hosts option from the menu.

-- Select the desired co-host from the drop-down menu listing all the team members and Speakers (1 host + 2 co-host).
+- Select the desired co-host from the drop-down menu listing all the team members and Speakers (1 host + 2 co-hosts).

 A pop-up message will inform everyone on stage that a new co-host is added.

-In case the Community team member (Event Manager) is host/speaker/co-host for another parallel session, it won't be possible to make them co-host.
+If the Community team member (Event Manager) is host/speaker/co-host for another parallel session, it won't be possible to make their co-host.